 Oreskes, Naomi et al. Why Trust Science?
 Princeton, 2019.
 NF;12/19.

 This assembly of authoritative essays tackles a monster issue that has been simmering in science academics’ and science philosophers’ esoteric conversations for decades.
-In the past several years trust in science has exploded into the public arena because of climate change.
+In the past several years the question of trust in science has exploded into the public arena because of climate change.
 Even I took a swipe at it in my two books A Bitter Pill (dealing with healthcare science in general) and Forbidden Food (dealing with diet science).
 Oreskes makes her case for science’s legitimacy in two chapters, and then several other experts give their opinions on what she has had to say, followed by her final “Comment” on their views.
 The points of view are diverse.
-I’m not sure how helpful to the cause she advocates Dr. Oreskes’s book will be, but the points of view get a pretty good airing here.
+I’m not sure how helpful to the cause she advocates Dr. Oreskes’s book will be, but various opinions get a pretty good airing here.

 Let me mention the bare credentials of the various authors: Naomi Oreskes is originally a geologist or earth scientist, who has graduated into history and philosophy of science and now teaches at Harvard.
 She has written several books including a counterattack on science sceptics called Merchants of Doubt.
 Susan Lindee is another science history and sociology academic.
 Mark Lange is a philosopher, author of some mathematics- and logic-based discussion of metaphysics including cause and effect.
 Two Europeans, Ottmar Edenhoffer and Martin Kowarsch, take an economics perspective in analyzing scientific assessments (of climate change in particular) and their effects on public policy.
 And Jon Krosnick who works at Stanford University comes at the issue from a communication, political science, and psychology perspective.
 So we have pure science, economics, public policy, philosophy, and even a bit of humanities pretty well covered.